 One of the most important components in setting up a home photography studio is the lighting.
 Although every home or flat will have a different layout, try to find a place with the best natural light, whether that’s a corner of your bedroom or on your kitchen table.
-If you are struggling for an area to choose, try setting up your studio space in front of a window for a great source of natural light.
+If you are struggling with an area to choose from, try setting up your studio space in front of a window for a great source of natural light.

 Tip 2: Set up your backdrop